What are Overheads?

 Types of Overheads

 There are three main types of overhead that businesses incur.
 The overhead expenses vary depending on the nature of the business and the industry it operates in.

 Fixed overheads are costs that remain constant every month and do not change with changes in business activity levels.
 Examples of fixed overheads include salaries, rent, property taxes, depreciation of assets, and government licenses.

 2. Variable overheads

 Variable overheads are expenses that vary with business activity levels, and they can increase or decrease with different levels of business activity.
-It means that during high levels of business activity, the expenses will increase, but with reduced business activities, the overheads will substantially decline or will even be eliminated.
+During high levels of business activity, the expenses will increase, but with reduced business activities, the overheads will substantially decline or even be eliminated.